Minituff/nautical-backup/docs/arguments.md

 See the [Installation Section](./installation.md), which contains a few examples of applying enviornment variables.

+### Enviornment Variable vs Label Priority
+If a container has an Enviornment Variable applied as well as a conflicting Label, then:
+> The continer Label takes priority over the global Natical enviornment variable.

 ## Time Zone

 Sets the time-zone to be used by the CRON schedule.
 If this environment variable is not set, Nautical will use the default time-zone: `Etc/UTC`.